Skip to content

 • disabled avoids durable cloud cache state.

 When cacheMode is full, the desktop requires OS-backed encrypted storage or uses cacheEncryptionFallback to degrade to metadata-only, disabled, or fail startup.
 OAuth access and refresh tokens are stored in OS secure storage, not in the cloud cache.
 The cache is keyed by cloud connection, tenant, user, profile, and workspace identity so two orgs cannot share cached projections or event cursors.
+Upgrading the cache from the unversioned v1 format to v2 preserves session metadata, settings, and artifact metadata, but purges all opaque transcript views and workflow projections because historic values cannot be safely field-scrubbed for credentials.

 Cloud workspace logout is an authentication boundary, not a data wipe.
 It removes the workspace access and refresh tokens, closes active cloud subscriptions, and leaves any existing cloud cache as a local read-only fallback until the user signs in again or removes the workspace.
 Removing a user-added cloud workspace is the wipe boundary: it removes the registry record, credentials, active subscriptions, and that workspace's cached metadata, cursors, artifact metadata, and encrypted projections.
 Managed preconfigured workspaces cannot be removed by the user; downstream builds that require a stronger wipe policy should configure cacheMode: "disabled" or expose an admin-managed cache clear flow.